 Mr. Tod’s Pie Factory didn’t continue the deal and proceeded without investment.
 Currently, the net worth of the brand is approximately $10 million.

 Of course, yes.
-Tod Wilson wins the deal of $460,000 with 50% of equity by two Sharks.
-Both Barbara Corcoran and David Daymond equally distributed and invested.
+Tod Wilson wins the deal of $460,000 with 50% of equity from two Sharks.
+Both Barbara Corcoran and David Daymond are equally distributed and invested.
 Learn more about his journey and how he got the deal.
+Keep reading our Mr. Tod’s Pie Factory update to see what happens next!

-After 6 to 7 years later, he found two good retail locations.
+After 6 to 7 years, he found two good retail locations.
 Since then, he’s been working on his brand and looking to improve his business by setting up a production plant and marketing.

-Tod began the pitch with a good fresh baked pie for the Sharks.
-Mr. Pie Man presented a variety of pies to the Sharks and they were impressed with the taste.
+Tod began the pitch with a good, freshly-baked pie for the Sharks.
+Mr. Pie Man presented a variety of pies to the Sharks, and they were impressed with the taste.
 Meanwhile, Tod explained the quality of his product.
 Kevin O’Leary inquired about Mr. Pie Man, to which Tod answered that he was part of the brand.

 Kevin Harrington then inquired about the target audience.
-Then Tod informed me that the local marketplace with wholesales made it a brand locally.
-Tod also stated that last year’s sales were to be $1 million, which Robert inquired about re-confirming the number.
+Then Tod informed me that the local marketplace with wholesalers made it a brand locally.
+Tod also stated that last year’s sales were to be $1 million, which Robert inquired about reconfirming the number.
 Then Tod corrected it to be about 850,000.

 Kevin kept inquiring about the special sweet potato pie.
 He asked about the number of flavors, which is over 30.
 But he emphasizes why he needs other flavors when he can only sell the sweet potato pie.
 Kevin Harrington inquired about the distinctive trait that this pie recipe holds.
 Tod stated that this recipe is his family’s secret recipe, which he worked on with his mother for 15 to 20 years.